Trauma, Relationships & Emotional Recovery

 You're Not Too Sensitive, You're Wired for Depth

 Are you too sensitive or highly attuned?
-Learn how emotional sensitivity develops through temperament and trauma, how it affects relationships, and how to regulate it without shutting it down.
+Learn how emotional sensitivity develops through temperament and trauma, how it affects relationships and how to regulate it without shutting it down.

-Hijacked by Anxiety; When Your Body Reacts Faster Than Your Mind
+Hijacked by Anxiety (When Your Body Reacts Faster Than Your Mind)

-Anxiety often feels like it comes out of nowhere, but your body is responding to old patterns of danger.
-This post explains why and offers grounded, compassionate tools to help you steady your nervous system.
+Anxiety often feels like it comes out of nowhere, but your body is responding to patterns of danger it learned long ago.
+This article explores why anxiety happens and how to support your nervous system with compassion rather than self-criticism.

 Tag Cloud